-Lost Mode requires an iOS device that meets minimum system requirements.
+Lost Mode requires an iOS device that meets minimum system requirements (see the Apple Support article System requirements for iCloud).
 You can lock a Mac or an iOS 5 device, but you can’t track it.
 If you lock a Mac, you can’t locate it if it’s not near a previously used Wi-Fi network, and you can’t change the passcode remotely, unlock it, or erase it.
 With Apple Watch, you must have watchOS 3 or later installed to use Lost Mode.

 Turn on Lost Mode or lock a device